Mitigate threats by using Windows 10 security features

 Heap metadata hardening for internal data structures that the heap uses, to improve protections against memory corruption.

-Heap allocation randomization, that is, the use of randomized locations and sizes for heap memory allocations, which makes it more difficult for an attacker to predict the location of critical memory to overwrite.
+Heap allocation randomization, that is, the use of randomized locations and sizes for heap memory allocations, making it more difficult for an attacker to predict the location of critical memory to overwrite.
 Specifically, Windows 10 adds a random offset to the address of a newly allocated heap, which makes the allocation much less predictable.

 Heap guard pages before and after blocks of memory, which work as trip wires.
 If an attacker attempts to write past a block of memory (a common technique known as a buffer overflow), the attacker will have to overwrite a guard page.
 Any attempt to modify a guard page is considered a memory corruption, and Windows 10 responds by instantly terminating the app.